-Condition: During the year ended September 30, 2017, fourteen air carriers remitted collections to CPA one or more months following the month in which the PFC collections were collected.
-In addition, PFC remitted by ten carriers did not include a description/information as to what period the collections relate to and/or the information available was incomplete.
+Condition: During the year ended September 30, 2018, fifteen air carriers remitted collections to CPA one or more months following the month in which PFC collections were collected.
 A summary is as follows:

-Airport No. of Carriers Time Lag in Collections Information Not Available/Incomplete
+Airport No. of Carriers Time Lag in Collections

-Saipan Rota Tinian 31 4 1 13 1 - 8 2
+Saipan Rota Tinian 32 3 1 14 1

-rinian 36
+36 15